-We start a new countdown series on the Badminton Horse Trials honours by speaking to the sculptor of the Mitsubishi Motors Trophy
+It’s the Badminton Horse Trials countdown: we speak to the sculptor of the Mitsubishi Motors Trophy

-The winner of this year’s Badminton Horse Trials (7-10 May this year) will receive the Mitsubishi Motors Trophy.
+The winner of Badminton Horse Trials from 1992 to 2019 received the Mitsubishi Motors Trophy.
 You may well be familiar with beautiful, solid silver three-horse prize, but do you know the story behind it?

-The trophy was created by Wiltshire-based sculptor Judy Boyt and was first given in 1992, the first year of Mitsubishi’s title sponsorship.
+The trophy was created by Wiltshire-based sculptor Judy Boyt to mark Mitsubishi’s title sponsorship.

 “I designed it in an interview at Mitsubishi’s offices in Cirencester and drew it out on the table.
 I’m keen on the idea of good numbers and in Japan three is a positive number.
 Also, Mitsubishi’s logo is three diamonds and Badminton is a three-day event, so that’s how it evolved.
 I thought it would be a shame to pick just one horse for an event with three disciplines.”